Skip to main content

 The Mycelial Blueprint

-Our ethos is inspired by the underground fungal networks of ancient woodlands — the "Wood-Wide Web."
+Our ethos is inspired by the underground fungal networks of ancient woodlands — the networks of mycorrhizal fungi.

 Just as mycorrhizal fungi interconnect trees to exchange nutrients and information for the benefit of the whole ecosystem, we foster a web of reciprocity among humans, AI, and environment.

 Rejection of Extraction: Instead of mining nature for data, we feed intelligence back into protection.
-Instead of AI being used solely to extract value from nature, or conservation demanding sacrifice of human prosperity, or technology developing unchecked by human ethics — we pursue a way of working where gains are shared and reinforce one another.
+Instead of AI being used solely to extract value from nature, or conservation demanding sacrifice of human prosperity, or technology developing unchecked by human ethics — we pursue a practical integration where gains are shared and reinforcing.

 "Each entity — human society, intelligent machine, and living forest — thrives together, or not at all."